Frequently asked questions

 Most often the reason a job is not starting is that Star is full at the moment and there are many jobs waiting in the queue.
 But sometimes there is an error in the job script and you are asking for a configuration that is not possible on Star.
 In such a case the job will not start.

-To find out how to monitor your jobs and check their status see monitoring_jobs.
+To find out how to monitor your jobs and check their status see Monitoring jobs.

 Below are a few cases of why jobs don't start or error messages you might get: